The speed limit depends on the type of vehicle and type of road.

 • Bridges and tunnels.
 Some bridges and tunnels have a charge.
 This includes the Tamar bridge in Devon and the Humber bridge in Yorkshire.

 • Charges to drive in city centres.
-You need to pay to drive in the central area of London, Durham and Birmingham (and soon Oxford and Bristol).
+You need to pay to drive in the central area of several British cities including London, Bath, Portsmouth, Sheffield, Durham, Birmingham, Newcastle, Oxford and Bristol.
 This is to help reduce pollution and congestion.

 • Ferries.
 In a few rural locations (for example at Reedham on the Norfolk Broads) there are car ferries instead of a bridge.